 Lucy’s Illness and Disability:

-Lucy lives with a life-limiting condition, a rare neuromuscular disease that as yet has not been identified, causing multiple organ failure and complications affecting most organs and body systems, necessitating intravenous nutrition (TPN) and medication, various interventions, devices and surgically created stomas, as well as being dependent on the use of an electric wheelchair, and requiring round the clock care.
-Lucy has exceeded her prognosis and has benefitted from palliative care for over seven years.
+Lucy lives with a life-limiting condition, a rare neuromuscular disease that has recently been narrowed done to being a rare form of Mitochondrial Disease, exactly what the specific form of “Mito” and gene mutation are is as yet unknown.
+This has caused multiple organ failure and complications affecting most organs and body systems, necessitating intravenous nutrition (TPN) and medication, various interventions, devices and surgically created stomas, as well as being dependent on the use of an electric wheelchair, and requiring round the clock care.
+Lucy has exceeded her prognosis and has benefitted from palliative care for eight years.

 Lucy had health problems from birth and regularly saw medical professionals but managed to live a somewhat normal life until she became completely disabled and seriously ill at the age of 14.
 At 14 she needed a wheelchair for mobility and became housebound and soon after, completely bed bound, requiring round the clock care.
 Despite this, she was determined to do her GCSEs, 10 of them, at the same time as her former peers, which she achieved with 6 hours per week home tuition and hours of self-directed learning, gaining all 10 GCSEs at A* to C grade, consisting of an A* in Sociology, A in English, Biology and Physics, B in Maths and Chemistry, C in French and two distinctions and a pass in IT.
 Lucy started college part time in the sciences, but was forced to give this up 6 months later.